-In 2013, KIM’S GOLD DUST celebrated its 10th Anniversary.
-My associates are my mom, Jane, who has been involved since the beginning and my very good friends, Toni and Nicole.
+In 2018, KIM’S GOLD DUST celebrates its 15th Anniversary.
+My associates are my mom, Jane, who has been involved since the beginning and my very good friends, Toni and Carolyn.
 We have a lot of fun where ever we go.
 We’ve traveled several hundred miles to shows all over the USA including North and South Carolina, Texas, Maine, Florida, South Dakota and Colorado to name a few.
 Our main show and close to home is Corvettes at Carlisle in Carlisle, Pennsylvania, where we spent the most amount of time while restoring “Baby Jaws”.
 We’ve met many nice folks during our travels with the car and with this business.
 Several vendors have been very helpful with our endeavor as well.

 KIM’S GOLD DUST has become the leader of Corvette Jewelry carrying an extensive line of products for men and women.
 Please check out the online catalog for rings, pendants, bracelets, earrings, ankle bracelets and more.
 We also have exclusive and limited-edition Corvette jewelry that you won’t find anywhere else.

-Kim and the Gold Dust Team (Jane, Toni and Nicole)
+Kim and the Gold Dust Team (Jane, Toni and Carolyn)

 I thought you might like to see some before and after photos of the restoration of “Baby Jaws”.